WindJammer6/23.-DiscoverSUTD-Event-Proposal-Submission-Event-Approval-and-Event-Publishing-Automation-Process/README.md

 </p>

 The video shows a demonstration of how the 'SUTD's DiscoverSUTD Event Proposal Submission, Event Approval, and Event Publishing Automation Process' looks like.
 Done by me using [OBS Studio software](https://obsproject.com/) for screen recording and [VideoPad Video Editor](https://www.nchsoftware.com/videopad/index.html) (by NCH Software) for video editing.
+There is no audio in this demonstration video.

 - Step 1: Send a mass email to the SUTD interest groups and clubs, with this [DiscoverSUTD Event Proposal Submission by clubs and interest groups Tally form link](https://tally.so/r/n9qB0E)